Thomas D. Rice: Personal life and death

 On one of his stage tours in England, Rice married Charlotte Bridgett Gladstone in 1837.
 She died in 1848.
-They had four children: Frances Gwynne Gladstone Rice born July 31, 1839 and died July 18,1897, John Joy and Mary Gwynne who both died as babies and Elizabeth Mary Rice born August 31, in the 1840‘s and died on August 28, 1910.
+They had four children.

 Rice enjoyed displaying his wealth, and on his return from London wore a blue dress coat with gold guineas for buttons, and a vest on which each gold button bore a solitaire diamond.

-As early as 1840 Rice suffered from a type of paralysis which began to limit his speech and movements, and eventually led to his death on September 19, 1860.
-His funeral services were at St. Thomas Church and he is interred at Green-Wood Cemetery in Brooklyn, New York state in what is now an unmarked grave <-- Not true.
-Section 47, Lot 13088.
+As early as 1840, Rice suffered from a type of paralysis which began to limit his speech and movements, and eventually led to his death on September 19, 1860.
+His funeral services were at St. Thomas Church and he is interred at Green-Wood Cemetery in Brooklyn, New York.
 A reminiscence of him in The New York Times suggests his death was alcohol-related, and states that although he had made a considerable fortune in his time, his later years were spent in a liquor saloon and his burial was paid for by public subscription.

 In popular culture

-In the later half of the 19th century a wooden statue of Rice in his "Jim Crow" character stood in various New York locations, including outside the Chatham Garden Theatre.
+In the later half of the 19th century, a wooden statue of Rice in his "Jim Crow" character stood in various New York locations, including outside the Chatham Garden Theatre.
 It was painted and made in four pieces, with both arms and the right leg below the knee being separate parts screwed to the trunk.
 Prior to at least 1871 it had stood on Broadway outside "a well-known resort of actors and showmen".
-According to an article in The New York Times it had apparently been carved by Rice himself in 1833, although a different account in the same paper says it had been carved by a celebrated figurehead carver called Weeden, and yet another article attributes it to Rice's former employer "Charley" Dodge.
+According to an article in The New York Times, it had apparently been carved by Rice himself in 1833, although a different account in the same paper says it had been carved by a celebrated figurehead carver called Weeden, and yet another article attributes it to Rice's former employer "Charley" Dodge.
 It had long been used by Rice as an advertising feature and accompanied him on his successful tour of London.